laravel/nova-docs/4.0/lenses/defining-lenses.md

 #### Query Helpers

 The `withOrdering` and `withFilters` methods are used to apply orderings and filters to lens queries and should always be applied in the `query` method.
-Both methods accept the `$query` as the first parameter, and the `withOrdering` method accepts a second parameter to handle default sorting:
+Both methods accept the `$query` as the first parameter, and the `withOrdering` method accepts a closure as its second parameter.
+The closure passed to the `withOrdering` method should apply the default ordering to the query that will be applied if no other ordering has been selected from the Nova dashboard:

 ```php
 return $request->withOrdering(